 Of course, everyone is an apologist in this broad sense.
 Even people who claim there is no truth give reasons for why that’s true.
 So let’s narrow the scope a little.
 I hope to equip the Church in regards to Christian apologetics.
 This involves defending primarily, but not limited to, the twin pillars of classical apologetics.
 Namely, God exists and Jesus is Him.
 I will present cases for these claims, as I believe they are the best explanation of the evidence.
 I hope to do this both directly and indirectly.

 By directly, I mean writing and commenting on various arguments for or against these positions.
-Whether that is writing a series on the Moral Argument for God’s Existence, performing worldview analyses, contemplating Leibniz’s Cosmological Argument, wrestling with the Problem of Evil, deliberating on the Problem of Heaven (you read right), or discussing the historical credibility of the resurrection of Jesus, I hope you will find this a good spring board to further research.
+Whether that is writing a series on a Moral Argument for God’s Existence, performing worldview analyses, contemplating Leibniz’s Cosmological Argument, wrestling with the Problem of Evil, deliberating on the Problem of Heaven (you read right), or discussing the historical credibility of the resurrection of Jesus, I hope you will find this a good spring board to further research.
 This doesn’t necessarily mean my writing style will always be formal.
 I will be precise and technical when that is called for, which is quite regularly in this field.
 But I generally will try to keep my writing to a more accessible style; I might even throw in a story or two.

 I must emphasize, especially when it comes to directly tackling philosophy, science, history, or theology, that I am by no means a credible resource.
 This is a blog.
 It is not peer reviewed (although I’d love feedback!) and it is written by a layman.
 Do not believe what I say.
 Research what I say.
 This is a starting point with links to helpful material.
 No more.
 On that note, I have provided links to helpful resources, organizations, and blogs that I particularly enjoy, find helpful, or are good causes on the various menus of this site.
 I hope you find them useful.
 As a disclaimer, I don’t necessarily agree with or endorse the views of these sites and I take no responsibility or liability for their words or actions.
 It should be assumed I am agnostic towards their positions unless otherwise stated.